Zilliqa/zq2/docs/rate_limits.md

 ## Redis Server

 The credit-store uses Redis as the state storage.
-The `redis_address` field in the configuration file is used to specify the Redis server connection details e.g. `redis://user:pass@localhost:6379`.
+The `REDIS_ENDPOINT` environment string is used to specify the Redis server connection details e.g. `redis://user:pass@localhost:6379`.
 If no Redis server is available or specified, the feature is disabled.

 ## Default Policy